 5. Open a Bank Account

 UAE banks are generally open to logistics companies, but they often request supporting documents like your office or warehouse lease agreement, contracts with shipping lines or logistics partners, and copies of customs or transport authority approvals.
+If you plan to expand later through acquisition, understanding how to buy or sell a business in Dubai, including legal and financial checks, can help you structure your transport company more strategically from the start.

 6. Register for Corporate Tax